pnwairfire/bluesky-web/API.md

 required, to specify, at the very least, dispersion start time and num_hours.
 The 'modules' key is optional.

-Since dispersion is run, bluesky will be run asynchronously, and the API response will include a guid to identify the run in subsequent status and output API requests (described below).
+Bluesky will be run asynchronously, and the
+API response will include a guid to identify the run in subsequent status and output API requests (described below).